k8ssandra/k8ssandra/docs/content/en/docs/topics/restore-a-backup/_index.md

 ```

 {{% alert title="Warning" color="warning" %}}
-If the values noted above in your edited **copy** of medusa-bucket-key.yaml do not match the S3 bucket's values, a subsequent attempt to install K8ssandra will begin and most pods will reach a Ready state; however, the Medusa container in the `<releaseName>-dc1-default-sts-0` pod will fail due to the misconfiguration, and you will not be able to perform backup and restore operations.
-Also, make sure that the region used by your S3 bucket matches the region expected by Medusa.
+If the values noted above in your edited **copy** of medusa-bucket-key.yaml do not match the Amazon S3 bucket's values, a subsequent attempt to install K8ssandra will begin and most pods will reach a Ready state; however, the Medusa container in the `<releaseName>-dc1-default-sts-0` pod will fail due to the misconfiguration, and you will not be able to perform backup and restore operations.
+Also, make sure that the region used by your Amazon S3 bucket matches the region expected by Medusa.
 If there is a mismatch, you'll see an error in the logs.
 {{% /alert %}}

 For example, if there is a configuration mismatch: